Oropharyngeal cancer: Prevention

 Regarding the primary prevention of HPV-positive oropharyngeal cancer, HPV vaccines show more than 90% efficacy in preventing vaccine-type HPV infections and their correlated anogenital precancerous lesions.
 A research conducted in 2017 demonstrated that HPV vaccination induces HPV antibodies levels at the oral cavity that correlate with circulating levels.

 Regarding the primary prevention of HPV-positive oropharyngeal cancer, safe oral sex habits should be advised (see Sex education).
 Regarding the primary prevention of HPV-negative oropharyngeal cancer, educating people on the risks of chewing betel quid, alcohol use, and tobacco smoking is of the prime importance in the control and prevention of oropharyngeal cancers.

 Prognosis

 People with HPV-positive oropharyngeal cancer tend to have higher survival rates.
+However, HPV is tested for by the presence of the biomarker p16, which normally increases in the presence of HPV.
+Some people can have elevated levels of p16 but test negative for HPV and vice versa.
+This is known as discordant cancer.
+The five-year survival for people who test positive for HPV and p16 is 81%, for discordant cancer it is 53 – 55%, and 40% for those who test negative for p16 and HPV.
 The prognosis for people with oropharyngeal cancer depends on the age and health of the person and the stage of the disease.
 It is important for people with oropharyngeal cancer to have follow-up exams for the rest of their lives, as cancer can occur in nearby areas.
 In addition, it is important to eliminate risk factors such as smoking and drinking alcohol, which increase the risk for second cancers.